 After the incident at the community hall, Gunnoe’s neighbors decided not to testify in the hearing challenging Jupiter Holdings’ permits.
 Gunnoe was the sole community resident to do so.
 In October 2007, federal district court Judge Robert Chambers ruled in favor of Gunnoe and OVEC and issued an injunction, ordering Jupiter Holdings to halt the construction of any new valley fills at its Boone County mine.

 Observers confirm that mine managers point to Gunnoe as an enemy of mine workers and their jobs, and have encouraged acts of harassment.
 Gunnoe has received numerous verbal threats on her life, and her children are frequently harassed at school.
-Gunnoe’s neighbors recently overheard people planning an arson attack on her home.
+Gunnoe’s neighbors overheard people planning an arson attack on her home.
 Her daughter’s dog was shot dead, and “wanted” posters of Gunnoe have appeared in local convenience stores.
-Gunnoe has recently taken serious measures to protect both her family and property.
+Gunnoe has taken serious measures to protect both her family and property.

 Watch in high resolution on YouTube.